The 30 Most Famous Photographers (And What We Can Learn from Them)

 What can we learn from W. Eugene Smith?

-So if we want to create beautiful portraits, we must focus on the subject.
+To create beautiful portraits, we must focus on the subject and tell their story.

 16. Imogen Cunningham